How to Get Married at the Capitol in Madison, Wisconsin in 2026

 A few of my favorite sites for dresses are Asos, BHLDN, Baltic Born, Lulu’s and David’s Bridal.

 For suits, be sure to lean on the side of being comfortable and finding a suit that fits well.
-Men’s Wearhouse is a good option as well as Indochino, Bonobos, Sene, Suit Shop, The Black Tux.
+Men’s Wearhouse is a good local option as well as Indochino, Bonobos, Sene, Suit Shop, The Black Tux.
 Please make sure you have enough time to order and tailor your suit before your wedding day.

 When it comes to rings, it’s important to make sure that you have rings that fit.
 If you want to wear silicone rings, that’s totally okay!
 Just make sure to get them before your ceremony!